widgetti/ipyvolume/README.md

  * Render in the Jupyter notebook, or create a standalone html page (or snippet to embed in your page).
  * Render in stereo, for virtual reality with Google Cardboard.
  * Animate in d3 style, for instance if the x coordinates or color of a scatter plots changes.
+ * Animations / sequences, all scatter/quiver plot properties can be a list of arrays, which can represent time snapshots.
+ * Stylable (although still basic)
  * Integrates with
   * [ipywidgets](https://github.com/ipython/ipywidgets) for adding gui controls (sliders, button etc), see an [example at the documentation homepage](http://ipyvolume.readthedocs.io/en/latest/index.html#built-on-ipywidgets)
   * [bokeh](//bokeh.pydata.org)  by [linking the selection](http://ipyvolume.readthedocs.io/en/latest/bokeh.html)